DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/invalidStartDateMessage.md

 ---
 ---
 ##### shortDescription
-Specifies a message displayed if the typed start date is not a valid date.
+Specifies a message for invalid start date input.

 ---